 In 2004 the National Library founded a trust for the national heritage.
 The aim was to support the conservation, digitisation, supplementary acquisition and the use of the collections.
 In context with the trust runs a campaign called 'Save the Book'.
-During 2006 there has been donations for €0,5 million of which the share of the campaign was about €90 000.
-Most of the donators are individual citizens.
+During 2007 there has been donations for 100 000 euros.
 More than 80 books have found their supporter, 30 of them are already to be scanned in the Library's website.
 Fund-raising will concentrate also on companies and enterprises, even more in the near future.